gaffarelj/VKI_MarsABE/SPARTA/README.md

 <img src="https://render.githubusercontent.com/render/math?math=q%20=%20\frac{1}{2}%20\cdot%20\rho%20\cdot%20V^2">

 For each satellite configuration, the reference surface `S` has been taken as the frontal area of the CubeSat.
-Values for these reference surfacearea can be found in the table of [this section](#satellite-configurations).
+Values for these reference surface area can be found in the table of [this section](#satellite-configurations).

 The drag coefficients have then been computed at each altitude by using the following equation: